 Then, Raskolnikov toys with the detective, telling him that he wants to "confess" or rather, give a statement.

 The statement is that he's been reading news of the murder (he says this in a really creepy way, getting up in Zametov's face) and insisting that his behavior is suspicious.

 He also has an attack of wild laughter.

 Zametov says Raskolnikov is either going mad or—

 Raskolnikov has calmed down.

 Not believing his sudden suspicion, Zametov brings up the recent arrest of a gang of young counterfeiters.
-They were caught when one of the members acted suspicious when trying to change some fake bills in a bank.
+They were caught when one of the members acted suspiciously while trying to change some fake bills in a bank.

 Raskolnikov says that those counterfeiters aren't criminals.
-They are just kids that naturally get nervous.
+They are just kids who naturally get nervous.